 - Local amenities

-A prime consideration in deciding between two houses in Los Angeles is how long each house has been on the market because that can have a marked impact on the price.
+A prime consideration in deciding between two houses in Riverside is how long each house has been on the market because that can have a marked impact on the price.
 And part of your decision will involve getting the most house for your dollar.

 With a house that has just been listed, the seller is likely to hold out for the full asking price – or maybe even more.
 If on the other hand, a house has been sitting on the market for some time, the seller just might be willing to accept an offer that is lower than the asking price.